It’s that time of year that photographers love and dread in equal measure – cherry blossom season.

 - Be prepared to pay your professional photographer extra for a Cherry Blossom Session!
 They will likely need to spend twice as much time on one session in the Tidal Basin area because of the logistics and then twice as much time in post production to remove extra people.
 For the safety and security they may also need to hire extra staff to help with your safety and theirs (not to mention their expensive equipment too!)

-There are hundreds of cherry trees around the waterfront of Hains Point.
+There are a couple of thousand cherry trees around the waterfront of Hains Point.
 Most people use Hains Point as a parking lot, but it’s a great place to find some beautiful cherry trees all to yourself if you go very early in the morning.
 And there’s plenty of room to sit and enjoy the view of the river too.
-This is National Park Service land so a permit required from NPS
+This is National Park Service land so a $50 permit required from NPS

 There’s a grove of cherry trees on the edge of the National Mall between the Washington Monument and the Tidal Basin.
 If you’re looking to take a photo with the top of the Washington Monument in the shot this is a good bet.
 This is National Park Service land so a $50 permit required from NPS